RID Digital Credentialing

 The Registry for Interpreters of the Deaf (RID) is now partnering with Credly to provide interpreters with digital credentialing.
 The credentials contain a digital badge with verified metadata that describe the interpreter’s qualifications and the process required to earn them.
 According to a statement from RID, “Representing your skills as a badge gives you a way to share your abilities online in a way that is simple, trusted, and can be easily verified in real-time.”

 The Registry for Interpreters of the Deaf posted a press release to announce their partnership with Credly and their new digital credentialing initiative.
+You can find more information here.

 Here’s what you need to know: